 Rancho Laguna Redevelopment Project Area No. II.
-The Redevelopment Plan for the Project Area II was adopted by the City Council on July 18, 1983, pursuant to Ordinance No. 671.
-It consists of approximately 4,859 acres in three non-contiguous areas.
+Project Area II consists of approximately 4,859 acres in three non-contiguous areas.
 The first area runs parallel on both sides of Interstate 15, extending in each direction from Railroad Canyon Road, a major arterial highway.
-This area includes the City Shopping Center anchored by a 126,000 square foot Wal-Mart and a 53,000 square foot Von's Grocery Store.
-The area also includes two major subdivisions, Summerhill and Tuscany Hills.
+This area includes the City Shopping Center, anchored by a 126,000 square foot Wal-Mart and a 53,000 square foot Von's Grocery Store.
+This also includes two major residential subdivisions, Summerhill and Tuscany Hills.
 Summerhill includes 428 completed single family homes.
-Tuscany Hills is a planned community ultimately consisting of 2,000 homes.
-One thousand one hundred and fifty homes have been constructed and occupied.
-The second area includes the Lake Elsinore Diamond Stadium and the Summerly Planned Community, which is located in both Project Area II and Project Area III.
-Approximately 1,595 homes are planned in the Summerly community, 877 building permits have been issued and 784 single family homes have been constructed and occupied.
-The third area is located at the west end of Lake Elsinore and is developed with commercial and single-family homes.
-Project Area II is made up of a total of 5,365 secured parcels.
-For fiscal year 2018-19, the taxable value within the Project Area II is \$1,468,622,285 and the incremental value is \$1,382,150,461.
+Tuscany Hills is a planned community ultimately anticipated to include 2,000 homes.
+1,150 homes have been constructed and are occupied.
+The second area includes the Lake Elsinore Diamond Stadium and the Summerly planned community, a portion of which is located in Project Area II with the remaining portion located in Project Area III.
+Approximately 1,677 homes are planned in the Summerly community; 1,490 building permits have been issued and 1,331 single family homes have been constructed and are occupied.
+The third area is located at the west end of Lake Elsinore and is developed with commercial and single family homes.
+Project Area II is made up of a total of 5,518 secured parcels.
+For Fiscal Year 2020-21, the taxable value within Project Area II is \$1,671,439,839 and the incremental value is \$1,584,968,015.